craigschlegel/registrations-for-the-events-calendar/readme.txt

 Go to the "Support" tab on the plugin's settings page and follow the link to our support page, setup instructions page, or feature request page.
 == Changelog ==
+= 1.2.2 =
+* Fix: A second validation of the "First" and "Last" fields would cause the form to not submit even though no errors were shown to the form submitter.
+The second check was fixed.

+= 1.2.1 =
+* Fix: "Last" and "First" labels on "Registrations" tab were reversed.

 = 1.2 =
 * New: Pagination for Registrations tab, "Overview" page.
 Now you can view events 20 at a time with option to paginate through using navigation buttons at the bottom of the page.
 * New: Labels for First, Last, Email, and Phone input fields are now translatable on the "Form" tab and are applied wherever relevant.